 This morning begins with a visit to St Agnes in the heart of Cornwall’s tin mining industry.
 The popular Poldark series was both set and filmed in this part of England.
 St Agnes inspired St Ann’s, the local market town in the novels.
 This rugged part of Cornwall is where Ross and Demelza, along with smugglers and tin miners, fill the twelve volumes written by Winston Graham.
 Trerice House, an Elizabethan gem near Newquay, is the home Winston Graham had in mind for Trenwith, where Ross’s sweetheart Elizabeth lives unhappily with her husband Francis.
 We will visit this charming house.

-Mid-afternoon, we depart St Ives for the Minack Theatre at Porthcurno.
+Mid-afternoon, we depart St Ives for the cliff-side Minack Theatre at Porthcurno.
 En-route we visit the delightful hamlet of stone cottages that make up the fishing harbour of Penberth Cove.
 It is one of the filming locations of the latest adaptation of Poldark.

 Our evening will be spent enjoying an evening performance at the spectacular open-air Minack Theatre.
 (Overnight St Ives) BD